 Graduate Studies in Comparative Literature

-Graduate students play a particularly vital role in the Program of Comparative Literature as students, scholars and teachers.
-Our students have won research awards, earned distinguished teaching prizes, and secured tenure-track positions as well as non-academic jobs in translation and international diplomacy.
+Graduate students in the Progam in Comparative Literature at UMass Amherst have an impressive record of achievement: they win research awards, earn distinguished teaching prizes, and secure tenure-track positions as well as non-academic jobs in translation and international diplomacy.
 They contribute actively to national and international conferences, and regularly organize their own international Graduate Student Conferences on our campus: the biennial Crossroads Conference and Translation Studies Conference attract Graduate students from around the world.
 Faculty work closely together with students as mentors through each stage of the graduate degree.
-For further information on the requirements for admission and the different degree programs offered within the Program, please contact Kathryn Lachman, Graduate Program Director, at email@example.com.
-For information on the MA in Translation, please contact Moira Inghilleri, Director of Translation and Interpreting Studies, at firstname.lastname@example.org.
+For further information on the requirements for admission and the different degree programs offered within the Program, please contact Professor Kathryn Lachman, Graduate Program Director, at firstname.lastname@example.org.
+For information on the MA in Translation, please contact Professor Moira Inghilleri, Director of Translation and Interpreting Studies, at email@example.com.